homologay/bored-algebra/README.md

 # Bored Algebra

-This is a library, still in its very early stages.
-The core focus is on implementing the following:
+This is a math library, broadly about "generically making new rings from rings".

+## Status

+Early, early stages.
+Once the goals and core features are complete I will make a `CONTRIBUTING.md`.

+## Features in progress

 * Polynomials over a ring
+* Z/nZ (to be subsumed by quotient rings once those are completed)

+## Planned features

+*Core*
+* Using traits for algebraic structures from `alga` or `num-traits` instead of bespoke ones
-  * Finitely-generated ideals
+* Finitely generated (f.g.) ideals
 * Quotient rings
-  * Principal ideal domains (PIDs)
+* PIDs (principal ideal domains)
-  * Unique factorization domains (UFDs)
+* UFDs (unique factorization domains)
 * Euclidean domains
-  * Localization of a commutative ring
+* Localization of a commutative ring at a f.g. ideal

-With these abstract constructions, we can get the following (and more!) mostly for free.
+* (co)limits of groups/rings

-  * (maybe) field of fractions
+* (co)products of groups/rings
+* Modules
-  * Z/nZ
+* Tensor products
-  * Finite fields, ie. GF(p, q)
-  * Multivariable polynomials
+* Gr'\0xd6'bner bases
-  * Factorization algorithms that work on many things, like polynomials, integers, ...

-## Goals

-* Implement the above
-* Implement iterator traits for the above
+* Iterator implementations for the above *Feature-gated*
-* Integrate with rand to generate random elements of a specific ring
+* `rand` integration to generate random elements of specific rings
-* Follow rust API best practices
-* Non-painful interaction with popular math libraries like nalgebra, num-traits, alga, ...
-* Turn this from an exercise in macros and generics into something actually useful.
-Eventually!
-Maybe!
+* (nightly) specialization to allow people to reimplement algorithms for their own types (for example, to use an algorithm optimized for GF(2, 8) instead of the generic GF(p, q) algorithm)

+## Goals / niche

+* An API that is generic and flexible, but not necessarily fast
+* Mathematicians should use the big tools, but maybe some of them like rust
+* Good documentation that integrates LaTeX and explains the relevant concepts

-## Non-goals
+## FAQ

+* Q. Will you consider changing the license?
+  A. No.

-* Be an application
+* Q. Why use an Rc for Polynomial<T>?
-* Be fast
-* Be cryptographically secure
-* Get deep into the algebra traits business - ideally traits should be hardcoded unless trait crates like num-traits, alga, are a dependency on the user's project (is this possible?)

-## Status

-* Prime generation works and is very slow
-* Polynomials are being reworked (implementation 3)
-* There's a passable implementation of Z/nZ that will be removed once quotient rings are implemented
-* Euclidean algorithm is being worked on
+  A. It's taking a performance hit to avoid the spaghetti code that I've seen in order to do generic things with references.
+If you think there's a better way, please let me know!
+  The way it is now, to add polynomials and still use them later, just clone them, since it just clones the Rc inside, so is pretty cheap (I think??)

+* Q. Will you make this a crate?
+  A. Yes, if it gets useful enough that other people want to work on it